data-8/sp23/faq.md

 **Q: I have a 0 on Gradescope for a lab that I attended and got checked off.
 Why is this?**

 **A:** You likely did not submit the lab.
-If it is before the regrade deadline, submit the lab, and let your lab GSI know.
+If you are compliant with the lab credit policies and had submitted the lab assignment, reach out to your lab TA.

 **Q: I worked with a partner on a project, and they have a grade on Gradescope for the project while I do not.
 Why is this happening?**